Skip to content

 name: app-config

-Pause and predict: You update a ConfigMap that a pod consumes via envFrom.
-Will the pod automatically pick up the new values?
-What if it was mounted as a volume instead?
+Pause and predict: you update a ConfigMap that a Pod consumes via envFrom.
+Will the running container automatically pick up the new values, and would your answer change if the same ConfigMap were mounted as a projected volume file instead of injected as environment variables?

 apiVersion: v1